 What is Ante Post Betting?

 Ante post betting differs from pre-play and in-play betting in a number of ways.
-The first step to profiting from ante post betting is understanding exactly what it is, how it works and which rules must be followed.
+The first step to getting a bet win out of ante post betting is understanding exactly what it is, how it works and which rules must be followed.

 Long Term Betting